mdminhazulhaque/PyQt-BPNN/README.md

 Training complete!
 ```

-And finally the user can provide input patterns and get predicted results.
+And finally the user can test any custom pattern and get predicted results.

 ![BPNN](preview.gif)